 Where to stay and eat in Catania

 Catania has an excellent selection of places to stay.
 You can stay in a small apartment where you can cater to all your needs; a small bed and breakfast, a hotel or a hostel.

 This is a selection of the best places to stay in Catania:

 - Balconi al Duomo is beautiful apartment right by the Cathedral.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Duomo Suites and Spa is a gorgeous luxury hotel in the heart of the city.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Le Suites del Duomo is a comfortable bed and breakfast right by Piazza del Duomo.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Eco Hostel is the best budget option.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.